2018h 26

 2012 (barrel sample) 91p

 Tasted in April 2013.
-This property had undergone a massive upgrading of cellar facilities, improvements in vineyard and more precise winemaking.
-In May 2012, Marielle Cazaux became a new technical manager.
+This property had undergone a massive upgrading of cellar facilities, improvements in the vineyard, and more precise winemaking.
+In May 2012, Marielle Cazaux became the new technical manager.
 She was determined to bring Petit Village quickly to step up in quality.
-Well-made wine with aromatic black cherries on nose and palate, silky texture, fine backbone and delicate balance.
+Well-made wine with aromatic black cherries on the nose and palate, silky texture, fine backbone, and delicate balance.

 2010 93p

 Tasted in September 2013.
-Better ripeness, concentration, structure and length on the palate compared to the 2005 vintage.
+The palate has better ripeness, concentration, structure, and length than the 2005 vintage.
 Fatter and riper tannins too.
-Great complexity, depth and lingering finish.
+Great complexity, depth, and a lingering finish.
 A significant outcome of vintage's potential.
-Excellent effort by all means.
+Excellent effort, by all means.

 2005 88p